1. YOUR CONTRACT

 If you or any member of your party is prevented from travelling, that person(s) may transfer their place to someone else, subject to the following conditions:

-(i) that person is introduced by you and satisfies all the conditions applicable to the holiday;
+(i) that person is introduced by you and satisfies all the conditions applicable to the Arrangements;

 (ii) we are notified not less than 7 days before departure;

-(iv) the transferee agrees to these booking conditions and all other terms of the contract between us.
+(iv) the transferee agrees to these booking conditions and all other requirements applicable to the holiday booking.

 7. IF YOU CANCEL BEFORE DEPARTURE